reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 const server = new ApolloServer({ typeDefs, resolvers });
 ```

-Then calling the `listen` method we start the server on the `port` we specify in the params.
+Then calling the `listen` method we start the server on the `port` that we specify in the params.

 ```js
 server